dsacl3-2018/dsacl3-2018.github.io/policy.md

 Your grade will be determined based on
 4 graded programming assignments (60%)
-and a written exam (40%)at the end of the course.
+and a written exam (40%) at the end of the course.
 This
 [grade scale](http://www.sfs.uni-tuebingen.de/~vhenrich/ss14/java/GradeScale.html)
 will be used to convert the weighted scores to a final letter grade.

-Besides the graded assignments, the course includes weakly assignments.
+Besides the graded assignments, the course includes weekly assignments.
-Although not all assignments are grades, they are a core part of the class, and they should not be considered optional.
+Although not all assignments are graded, they are a core part of the class, and they should not be considered optional.